wuzhigang05/adaptor_trimmer/README.md

 Adaptor trimming is an essential task before doing any serious analysis.
 Most of current available adaptor trimming tools, which do not allow mismatches and indels.
 However, sequencing error is unavoidable in most, if not all, of sequencing platforms.
-Using these adatpor trimming tools will leave adaptors carrying sequencing error untrimmed.
+Using these adaptor trimming tools will leave adaptors carrying sequencing error untrimmed.
 This undoubtedly will cause artifically and non-biologically meaningful bias, which is undesirable.
-Additionally, current adatpor trimming  tools seems also having trouble to handle sequences having ambigous IUPAC nucleotides(one position have several alternative nucleotides).
+Additionally, current adaptor trimming  tools seems also having trouble to handle sequences having ambigous IUPAC nucleotides(one position have several alternative nucleotides).
 They are very widely used in studies aims to investigate microbial community diversity.
-If ambiguous IUPAC nucleotide only occur in single position, one can circumvent the limit of not allowing mismatch and indel exerted by current adaptor trimming tools by running the adaptor trimming tools couple times with different combinations of adatpors.
+If ambiguous IUPAC nucleotide only occur in single position, one can circumvent the limit of not allowing mismatch and indel exerted by current adaptor trimming tools by running the adaptor trimming tools couple times with different combinations of adaptors.
-However, if ambiguous IUPAC nucleotides occurs in multiple positions, such as the universal IUPAC primer used to amply Archea 16S contains 5 IUPAC nucleotide position (GYGCASCAGKCGMGAAW which is equivalent to G[CT]GCA[CG]CAG[GT]CG[CA]GAA[AT]). it would be extremely curbersome to trim (at least 2^^5 combination).
-We need a versatile adatpor trimming tool that is able to handling sequencing error and ambiguous IUPAC nucleotides to cope with the rapid advancement of sequecning technology.
-Adatpor_trimmer is a trimming tool impletemented in C++ that handles these two problems efficicently.
-It has three modes: 1) the fixed adaptor mode, which is based on dynamic programming, handles sequence contains mismatches and indels efficiently; 2) the IUPAC mode, which is based on regular expression search engine, processes ambiguous IUPAC adaptor efficiently; in the other mode one can simply cut any specified number of heading and tailing bases.
+However, if ambiguous IUPAC nucleotides occurs in multiple positions, such as the universal IUPAC primer used to amply Archea 16S contains 5 IUPAC nucleotide position (GYGCASCAGKCGMGAAW which is equivalent to G[CT]GCA[CG]CAG[GT]CG[CA]GAA[AT]). it would be extremely cumbersome to trim (at least 2^^5 combination).
+We need a versatile adaptor trimming tool that is able to handling sequencing error and ambiguous IUPAC nucleotides to cope with the rapid advancement of sequecning technology. adaptor_trimmer is a trimming tool impletemented in C++ that handles these two problems efficicently.
+It has three modes: 1) the dynamic programmming mode, which is based on dynamic programming, handles sequence contains mismatches and indels efficiently; 2) the IUPAC mode, which is based on regular expression search engine, processes ambiguous IUPAC adaptor efficiently; in the other mode one can simply cut any specified number of heading and tailing bases.
 Generally, the tool is very straightfoward to use.
 We have carefully chosen the default value for all optional options so that it requires minimal effort from the user.
 But also we tried to give the user the flexibility of customizing the tool to tail their need by making these options available.
-For example, it takes both fasta and fastq formats and you can use Adaptor_trimmer as a typical UNIX command tool which can take I/O by piping.
+For example, it takes both FASTA and FASTQ formats and you can use Adaptor_trimmer as a typical UNIX command tool which can take I/O by piping.
 Most importantly, adaptor_trimmer is fast and competes most avaible tools.